 The impact would be less than significant under CEQA for both project alternatives because the project would not create a change in freight rail service such that diversions to truck or other freight modes would occur.
 Freight operation hours would be partially constrained, which would cause inconvenience to operators, but freight operations overall could be maintained.
 Diversion of freight from rail to other modes is not likely to occur.
 No significant secondary impacts related to air quality, noise, GHG emissions, or traffic operations are expected.
-The project would not reduce the capacity of freight facilities or access along the Project Section.
 Therefore, CEQA does not require any mitigation.

-Impact TR#20: Continuous Permanent Impacts on Freight Rail Operations bridges and roadway overcrossings.
+Impact TR#20: Continuous Permanent Impacts on Freight Rail Operations

+This impact concerns the potential for project operations to affect height clearances for freight because of the installation of the OCS under existing constrained overhead structures such as bridges and roadway overcrossings.
 Installation of the OCS could lower the existing vertical clearance at bridges, other crossings and structures, and tunnels along the Caltrain corridor but not to a degree that would require a change in the existing freight equipment used to service this corridor.
 The PCEP EIR (PCJPB 2015) evaluated the existing overhead clearances for freight as well as the overhead clearances with installation of the OCS along the Caltrain corridor and concluded that overhead heights could be maintained that would accommodate the existing height of freight trains and carriages used on the Caltrain corridor.
 The PCEP EIR includes the specific existing and proposed overhead clearances along each portion of the Caltrain corridor (height clearances vary).
 PCJPB committed in its design of the OCS to maintain the ability to use existing freight equipment through the Caltrain corridor.
 Although poles would be realigned in some locations of track realignments for either project alternative, the HSR project would not alter the overhead clearance provided by the OCS system installed for the PCEP.
 Thus, the HSR project would not lower overhead clearances compared to that proposed for the PCEP and would not constrain the use of existing freight equipment due to height.